-The MHI boilers have a main steam pressure of 27.5MPa, the main steam temperature of 605°C and a reheat steam temperature of 603°C. The boilers were made and commissioned collaboratively by MHI in Japan, who provided the designs and key products, and Harbin Boiler Co.
-(HBC) in China.
+The MHI boilers have a main steam pressure of 27.5MPa, the main steam temperature of 605°C and a reheat steam temperature of 603°C. The boilers were made and commissioned collaboratively by MHI in Japan, who provided the designs and key products, and Harbin Boiler (HBC) in China.
 Unit 4 was constructed by MHI and HBC.
-MHI plans to supply above 12GW of boilers to China under the HBC collaboration.

-About 70% of China’s total energy consumption comes from coal, and the country still has huge reserves.
-Burning it, however, has severely damaged the environment, Chinese people themselves and people in surrounding countries.
-In northern China, cities like Beijing and Shenyang have some of the highest readings for total suspended particulates and SO₂ in the world, with coal-burning being a major source of this.
+Majority of China’s total energy consumption comes from coal, and the country still has huge reserves.
+Burning it, however, has severely damaged the environment and affected the health of the people in China and the surrounding countries.
+In northern China, cities like Beijing and Shenyang have some of the highest readings for total suspended particulates and SO₂ in the world with coal-burning being a major source of this.
 In southern China, large areas have growing acid rain problems.

 China does have extensive unexploited reserves of natural gas.
 Gas power stations are more efficient and cleaner than coal stations, but some industry observers are saying that using gas for power production is wasting an inherently clean form of energy.